theallelectricsmartgrid

 The final head equations are:

-So both heads live in the same unwound sample coordinate system and differ by a loop-fraction delay term shaped by quantized ratio and widener.
+So both heads live in the same unwound sample coordinate system.
+The read head is projected into the selected-loop-length region behind the write head, offset by the resynthesis hop size, with delay shaped by quantized ratio and widener.

 Phase Vocoder Done Right